zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * **customMetadata.apiml.connectTimeout**

-    Value in milliseconds that specifies a period, in which API ML should establish a single non-managed connection with this service.
-If omitted, default value specified in API ML gateway service configuration is used.
+    The value in milliseconds that specifies a period, in which API ML should establish a single, non-managed connection with this service.
+If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **customMetadata.apiml.readTimeout**

-    Value in milliseconds that specifies maximum time of inactivity between two packets in response from this service to API ML.
-If omitted, default value specified in API ML gateway service configuration is used.
+    The value in milliseconds that specifies the  time of inactivity between two packets in response from this service to API ML.
+If omitted, the default value specified in the API MLGateway service configuration is used.

 * **customMetadata.apiml.connectionManagerTimeout**

-    HttpClient employs a special entity to manage access to HTTP connections called HTTP connection manager.
-The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage life cycle of persistent connections and to synchronize access to persistent connections.
-Internally it works with managed connections which serves as proxy for real connections.
-ConnectionManagerTimeout specifies a period, in which managed connections with API ML should be establish.
+    HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
+The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
+Internally, it works with managed connections which serve as proxies for real connections.
+ConnectionManagerTimeout specifies a period, in which managed connections with API ML should be established.
 The value is in milliseconds.
-If omitted, default value specified in API ML gateway service configuration is used.
+If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **catalogUiTileId**